derek-chui/Network-Optimization/README.md

 # Network Optimization

-This repository contains a collection of projects regarding efficient user clustering in NOMA (Non Orthogonal Multiple Access) 6G Networks
+Efficient user clustering in NOMA (Non Orthogonal Multiple Access) 6G Networks

 Click on the arrows to select and expand each project for more details